Voted Best Long Island Divorce Lawyer

 • Can a divorce agreement be changed?

-Contact the Long Island, NY divorce law firm that gives you value for your money
+Contact the Long Island, NY, divorce law firm that gives you value for your money.

 If you are looking for quality legal representation at an affordable price, contact Simonetti & Associates.
 Our main office is in Syosset, and we have a second office in Water Mill, NY.
 With over 35 years of experience, we work diligently to solve your family law disputes as quickly and efficiently as possible.
 We offer flexible scheduling and return calls after hours to accommodate your busy life.
 To arrange a free initial consultation, call 877-385-2560 or contact us online.